Zum Inhalt springen

 STACKIT Edge Cloud Dashboard: Cluster Details (Multiple Control Planes).
 A screenshot of the STACKIT Edge Cloud web interface, showing the details page for a cluster named doc-cluster.
 The cluster is in the Ready state, running Kubernetes v1.33.0 and Talos v1.9.7-stackit.v0.24.0.
 The Control Plane Endpoint is 192.168.178.56:6443.
 Under Machines, three Control Plane nodes and one Worker node are listed, indicating a highly available Control Plane setup.
 The Cluster Proxy and Talos Proxy toggles are both disabled.

-3. Select a new valid version from the talos dropdown.
+3. Select a new valid version from the Talos dropdown.

 STACKIT Edge Cloud Dashboard: Cluster Update - Talos Version Selection.
 A screenshot of the STACKIT Edge Cloud cluster details page for doc-cluster, showing the extensive dropdown menu for selecting the Talos version (OS/host OS).
 A long list of available v1.10 versions is visible, with v1.10.2-stackit.v0.25.0 highlighted at the bottom of the visible list.
 This illustrates the multitude of Talos OS versions available for selection and potential upgrade/downgrade.